 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

-Weight training it’s the scientifically proven best way to get stronger and build your dream physique (among other benefits), yet women who are new to fitness tend to shy away.
+Weight training is the scientifically proven best way to get stronger and build your dream physique (among other benefits), yet women who are new to fitness tend to shy away.
 This doesn’t come as a surprise to us when most weight rooms are filled with massive people tossing fully loaded barbells around.

 However, we’re ecstatic to see more and more women pick up strength training as their exercise of choice.
 If you’re still on the edge, this weight training for women guide will help you better understand the benefits, exercise ideas, free workouts, and how to get started on your weight training journey.